Braid group actions from categorical symmetric Howe duality on deformed Webster algebras: Introduction

 \subsection{Howe pairs and link homology}

-Beginning with the algebro-geometric constructions of link homology theories by Cautis and Kamnitzer ~\cite{CaKa-slm} and further developed in \cite{CKL-skew}, skew Howe duality has proven to be a powerful tool in higher representation theory and link homology theory.
-The key idea in skew Howe duality is to realize the braid group action on an $m$-fold tensor product of $\mf{sl}_n$-representations via the deformed Weyl group action associated with an auxiliary quantum group for $\mf{sl}_m$.
+Beginning with the algebro-geometric constructions of link homology theories by Cautis and Kamnitzer~\cite{CaKa-slm} and further developed in \cite{CKL-skew}, categorical skew Howe duality has proven to be a powerful tool in higher representation theory and link homology theory.
+The key idea originates in the decategorified context where Toledano Laredo~\cite{LT} used Howe duality to show that the braid group action on an $m$-fold tensor product of $\mf{sl}_n$-representations can be realized via the deformed Weyl group action associated with an auxiliary quantum group for $\mf{sl}_m$.
 This perspective was fundamental in the resolution of several important conjectures in link homology theory that have resisted proof by other techniques.
-These include: \begin{itemize} \item the first complete definition of $\mf{sl}_n$-foams with a combinatorial evaluation for closed foams not requiring the use of the Kapustin-Li formula~\cite{LQR,QR}, \item a completely integral formulation of $\mf{sl}_n$-link homology~\cite{QR}, \item the discovery of $\mf{sl}_n$ deformations analogous to Lee homology in the $\mf{sl}_2$-case~\cite{RoseW}, \item the discovery of direct connections between quantum groups and Chern-Simon's gauge theory~\cite{CGR}, \item the definition of $\mf{sl}_n$-web algebras generalizing Khovanov's arc algebra~\cite{MPT,MY}, \item a proof of the exponential growth of coloured HOMFLYPT homology~\cite{Wed}, and \item a unification of $\mathfrak{sl}_n$ link homologies constructed using wildly different techniques (e.g. category $\mathcal{O}$, matrix factorizations, Webster's categorification of tensor products, and coherent sheaves on orbits in the affine Grassmannian)~\cite{Cautis,MW}. \end{itemize}
+These include: \begin{itemize} \item the first complete definition of $\mf{sl}_n$-foams with a combinatorial evaluation for closed foams not requiring the use of the Kapustin-Li formula~\cite{LQR,QR}, \item a completely integral formulation of $\mf{sl}_n$-link homology~\cite{QR}, \item the study of $\mf{sl}_n$ deformations analogous to Lee homology in the $\mf{sl}_2$-case~\cite{RoseW}, \item the discovery of direct connections between quantum groups and Chern-Simon's gauge theory~\cite{CGR}, \item the definition of $\mf{sl}_n$-web algebras generalizing Khovanov's arc algebra~\cite{MPT,MY}, \item a proof of the exponential growth of coloured HOMFLYPT homology~\cite{Wed}, and \item a unification of $\mathfrak{sl}_n$ link homologies constructed using wildly different techniques (e.g. category $\mathcal{O}$, matrix factorizations, Webster's categorification of tensor products, and coherent sheaves on orbits in the affine Grassmannian)~\cite{Cautis,MW}. \end{itemize}